 6. Workflow and Business Process Software

-Workflows help users see how processes work, and where they are the first thing you need to streamline your process.
+Workflows help users see how processes work and where they are.
+They are the first thing you need to streamline your process.

 Get started with these options:

-ProcessMaker is an open-source software that allows for easy workflow automation for large companies.
+ProcessMaker is an open-source software that allows large companies to automate workflow easily.
 Through a low-code business process management platform, users can quickly design and automate whatever workflow they need.

 You can use ProcessMaker to visually design workflows and approval workflow screens, monitor your workflows through visual dashboards, and easily handle process management through its drag-and-drop interface.

-Although somewhat expensive, ProcessMaker is perfect for users who have minimal coding experience and are looking for a quick way to automate their workflows.
+Although somewhat expensive, ProcessMaker is perfect for users with minimal coding experience looking for a quick way to automate their workflows.

 Integrify is a workflow automation software that allows users to create dynamic workflows and effective web forms.
 With Integrify, you can easily monitor workflow progress and receive workflow solutions that are as broad or as specific as your company needs.

-This platform allows for seamless teammate collaboration by assigning tasks and approvals to the right teammates and letting them create workflows with no need for coding through its user-friendly platform.
+This platform allows seamless teammate collaboration by assigning tasks and approvals to the right teammates and letting them create workflows without coding through its user-friendly platform.